Adiksuu/Adiksuu/README.md

 ## Featured Projects

 - **Orbit** — modern project and workspace management platform built with Laravel and React.
-Comming this year!
+Available now!
 - **JustTalk** — cross-platform messaging application available now on Android.
 Windows and Linux in the end of year.
 - More projects are available in my repositories.